 Not Sure If You’ve Already Been Scammed?
 Consult A Social Security Lawyer for Free

 The SSA will never extort you, ask you for payment information, or prey on the elderly.
 Not sure if that phone call you answered was legit?
-You can sign up here to get free legal advice from a local Social Security lawyer.
+You can sign up here to have a local Social Security lawyer discuss your claim.
 They’ll help you determine what is real and what is a scam without charging you any money.

 Mandy Voisin is a freelance writer, blogger, and author of Girls of the Ocean and Star of Deliverance.
 As an accomplished content marketing consultant, mom of four and doctor's wife, Mandy has written hundreds of articles about dangerous drugs and medical devices, medical issues that impact disabled Americans, veterans' healthcare and workers' compensation issues since 2016.